-Contracts receivable represent revenue from government contracts designated for use in specific activities.
+Contracts receivable represent revenue from providing services under government contracts designated for use in specific activities.
 Contracts receivable are carried at the original granted amount.
 Receivables are written off when deemed uncollectible.
-The Organization believes that an allowance for doubtful accounts is not necessary as of March 31, 2020.
+The Organization believes that an allowance for doubtful accounts is not necessary as of March 31, 2021 and 2020.